electricimp/imp-central-impt/README.md

 The tool's commands are designed to be "friendly" for processing by scripts.

 Interaction with a user is minimal.
-Only commands which [delete entities](#entity-deletion) ask a confirmation from user.
+Only few commands, for example [delete entities](#entity-deletion) commands, ask a confirmation from user.
 But all these commands have `--force` option (`-f` option alias).
 If it is specified, the command is executed without asking the confirmation from user.
 Scripts can use this option.

-An output of every command execution always contains one of the two predefined phrases - `IMPT SUCCESS` or `IMPT FAIL` (**TBD** final phrases).
+An output of every command execution always contains one of the two predefined phrases - `IMPT SUCCESS` or `IMPT FAIL` (**TODO** confirm the final phrases).
 Scripts can parse a command output to find these standard phrases to quickly realize when the command execution is completed and does the command succeed or fail.

 **Example** - a successful command execution:
 **TODO** screenshot - success command with --force option